-(1) Salary.
+- (1) Salary.
 UTMD sets base salaries by reviewing the aggregate of base salary and annual bonus for competitive positions in the market.
 The CEO's base salary is set at the beginning of each calendar year by the Board of Directors.
 For executive officers and senior management, base salaries are fixed at levels somewhat below the competitive amounts paid to senior management with comparable qualifications, experience, and responsibilities at other similarly sized companies engaged in the same or similar businesses.
-Then, annual bonuses and longer term incentive compensation are more highly leveraged and tied closely to the Company's success in achieving significant financial and non-financial goals.
+Then, annual bonuses and longer term incentive compensation are more highly leveraged and tied closely to the Company's success in achieving significant financial and non-financial goals. - Bonuses.

-(2) Bonuses.
 UTMD's Profit-Sharing Sales & Management Bonus (MB) Plan, which funds annual management bonuses, along with other contemporaneous incentives during the year, is generated out of a pretax/prebonus profit-sharing pool accrued throughout the year, and finalized, where the annual bonus portion is concerned, after the year-end independent financial audit has been completed.
 Prior to 2006, the Board of Directors had approved an accrual guideline of 4% of pretax, prebonus earnings, plus 10% of pretax, prebonus earnings improvements over the prior year's results, as an allocation for the plan.
 For example, if the Company achieved 20% growth in pretax/prebonus accrual earnings, the MB Plan would accrue 6% of pretax, prebonus earnings during the year into a "pool."
-The pool would then be distributed after the completed independent audit under recommendation of the Compensation and Option Committee and approved by the Board.
-Beginning in 2006, although the mechanism for the MB Plan remains unchanged, in order to compensate for the decrease in the number of option shares granted key employees (as the result of the requirement to expense the estimated "value" of options), the Board of Directors increased the base percent of the annual Management Bonus accrual formula from 4% to 5% of pretax/prebonus profits, and, except for the CEO, has added an additional bonus inflating factor ranging from 7-11%.
-The pool accrual formula remains the same for 2008.
+The pool would then be distributed after the completed independent audit under recommendation of the Compensation and Benefits Committee and approved by the Board.
+Beginning in 2006, although the mechanism for the MB Plan remains unchanged, in order to compensate for the decrease in the number of option shares granted key employees (as the result of the requirement to expense the estimated "value" of options), the Board of Directors increased the base percent of the annual Management Bonus accrual formula from 4% to 5% of pretax/prebonus profits, and, except for the CEO, added an additional bonus inflating factor ranging from 7-11%.
+For 2008 MB the additional inflating factor was not used because of the options awarded in January 2009, as described in Item 3, below.
+The pool accrual formula remains the same for 2009.

 UTMD's management personnel, beginning with the first level of supervision and professional management, and including certain non-management specialists and technical people, together with all direct sales representatives, are eligible as participants in the MB Plan.
-At the beginning of the year, plan participants were awarded participation units in the bonus plan, proportional to base salary and responsibility, based on the Committee's determination of the relative contribution expected from each person toward attaining Company goals.
-Each individual's performance objectives, derived as the applicable contribution needed from that executive to achieve the Company's overall business plan for the year, were reviewed by the Committee.
+At the beginning of the year, plan participants were generally awarded participation units in the bonus plan, proportional to base salary and responsibility, based on the Committee's determination of the relative contribution expected from each person toward attaining Company goals.
+Each individual's performance objectives, derived as the applicable contribution needed from that key employee to achieve the Company's overall business plan for the year, were reviewed by the Committee.
 As part of the planning process, each eligible employee develops a set of measurable and dated objectives for the ensuing year.
 Achieving the Company's plan sets an expected value per bonus unit.
 After the end of the year, each individual participant's contribution to the Company's performance is assessed in order to determine the allocation of units for individual contributions, with the accomplishment of the beginning of year objectives as a key component.
-In 2007, 83 employees were included in the distribution of the \$510,900 annual MB Plan payout.
-The MB Plan also funded \$35,300 in extraordinary bonuses paid contemporaneously to employees during the year, \$13,400 in non-exempt employee attendance bonuses, and \$6,300 in holiday gifts to employees.
+In 2008, 68 employees were included in the distribution of the \$201,900 annual MB Plan payout.
+The MB Plan also funded \$33,500 in extraordinary bonuses paid contemporaneously to employees during the year, \$11,900 in non-exempt employee attendance bonuses and \$3,300 in holiday gifts to employees.